TAIL streams updates from a source, table, or view as they occur.

 the insertion or deletion of a row to the relation at a specific time.
 Taken

-together, the updates describes the complete set of changes to a relation, in
+together, the updates describe the complete set of changes to a relation, in

 order, while the